-Service of legal process may be made upon the Plan Trustee, if applicable, or the Plan Administrator.
+Service of legal process may be made upon the Plan Custodian, if applicable, or the Plan Administrator.

-Plan Funding: All assets of the Plan are held in a custodial account.
-The custodial account established by the Plan's custodian will be the funding medium used for the accumulation of assets from which benefits will be distributed.
+Plan Funding: All assets of the Plan are held in a custodial account and a group annuity contract issued by Transamerica Financial Life Insurance Company (TFLIC).
+The custodial account established by the Plan's custodian and the contract established by TFLIC will be the funding mediums used for the accumulation of assets from which benefits will be distributed.

-Plan Recordkeeper: Diversified Retirement Corporation ("Diversified")
+Plan Recordkeeper: Transamerica Retirement Solutions, LLC ("Transamerica")